 Facelift surgery is a great choice to smooth wrinkles and tighten skin on the face and neck.
-Yet even with multiple specialized techniques available at Noble Cosmetic Surgery in Plano and DeSoto, the procedure is not for everyone.
+Yet even with multiple specialized techniques available at Noble Cosmetic Surgery in Plano, the procedure is not for everyone.
 Some prefer a less invasive option, without the risks or recovery time associated with surgery.
 Dr. Patrick Obasi explains what you need to know about thread lifts, as a beautiful solution.

 Understanding underlying causes of skin laxity